zhang-zhizhen/X-ray-Attenuation-Calculator/README.txt

 	--R is a struct that has nine field name and the unit of cross section in R is cm^2/g caution：./data file directory must in matlab working directory

+3. decompression the data.zip in the matlab working directory such that MDATX3.00x NIST data file in the "YourWorking irectory/data"

 chinese:
 1.1 输入参数 formula
 formula是必选参数